 The real bug, however, is the way that the scratch area of the stack is used unintentionally to store data which could be overwritten by an interrupt.
 Linux doesn't use the scratch storage on the stack convention and so it really could cause the Kernel to crash.

 The two main points, however, are that the bug isn't in the Linux Kernel but in the compiler; and that the Kernel team should switch back to an earlier version.

 In fact the bug was probably known about and is most likely already fixed and the problem is that Debian isn't up to date with the GCC distribution.
 The uncertainty is whether this was the exact bug that is being reported by Linus.

 Of course, most of the discussion of the bug report has been about Linus and the language he uses.
 Personally I find the way that he phrases it amusing, but would I if I was a GCC programmer?
-I hope so because I really don't think it is intended as a personal insult - just a way of pointing out how dumb the bug is.
-It is the code that is the target of the insults.

 It is also important to remind the GCC programmers that what they are working on is the foundation stone of a lot of things that we build and, while optimization is desirable, correct code generation is essential.
 Experimentation is how you win ACM awards.
 Creating solid code is how you avoid waking up Linus.

 And the animal on the GCC logo is a GNU not a Sloth.